Free field realisation of boundary vertex algebras for Abelian gauge theories in three dimensions: Finite-dimensional considerations

-There is a simple criterion that is sufficient to establish that $U$ determines a non-degenerate chamber even when $\zeta=0$.
+Finally, it is interesting to ask under which conditions $U$ determines a non-degenerate chamber $O_U$ even if \emph{all} components of $\zeta$ are set to zero.
 Suppose for simplicity that $U=\{1,\ldots N\}$ and consider the hyperplane arrangement $\mathcal{A}_{\zeta=0}$.
-If there is a weight $A \in \mathbb{Z}^{N-k} \cong \mathfrak{t}^*_{H,\mathbb{Z}}$ such that $\langle A,\wt{Q}^i \rangle<0$ for all $i\in \{1,\ldots , N\}$, then indeed $O_U$ will be non-empty.
+If there is $x \in \mathbb{R}^{N-k} \cong \mathfrak{t}^*_{H,\mathbb{R}}$ such that $x \cdot \wt{Q}^i > 0$ for all $i\in \{1,\ldots , N\}$, then by the proof of Lemma~\ref{lem:FI-existence} indeed $O_U$ will be non-empty.
 For other choices of $U$, one simply has to adjust the signs in the previous inequalities.
 The goal of our next subsection will be to understand this condition from the perspective of restriction functors on (mirror) Coulomb branch chiral rings, as described in~\cite{Kamnitzer:2022zkv}.

-\subsubsection{The mirror Coulomb branch perspective}
+\subsection{The mirror Coulomb branch perspective}

 Still in the unresolved case, we can adopt a mirror perspective and make contact with some general results of~\cite{Kamnitzer:2022zkv} related to restriction functors on Coulomb branches.
 More precisely, we can view $\cM_{H}$ as the Coulomb branch of the mirror theory defined by the charge matrix $\wt{Q}$ (we denote this by $\cM_C[\wt{Q}]$).
 Then the following lemma, which is a simple consequence of Theorem 2.9 of~\cite{Kamnitzer:2022zkv}, applies. \begin{lemma} Let $\mathbb{C}[\cM_C [\wt{Q}]] $ be the Coulomb branch chiral ring associated to a an Abelian theory with charge matrix $\wt{Q}$.
 Let $A$ be a co-character (defining a monopole operator $v_A$) that pairs non-negatively with the weights encoded in $\wt{Q}$,